 PhonepayPlus's purpose is to establish, maintain and ensure compliance with appropriate standards of protection for users of premium rate information and entertainment services, and in doing so, contribute towards the development of the industry.
 It can investigate complaints and has the power to fine companies and bar access to services.
 In addition, it offers free advice and guidance to both existing and new service providers.

-Visitif you want to submit a complaint online by completing the online complaints form.
+Consumers can submit a complaint online by completing the online complaints form or alternatively they can telephone, fax, or write to PhonepayPlus.

-The Information Commissioner's Office enforces the regulations relating to telephone, fax, e-mail and SMS marketing.
-Seefor more information.
+enforces the regulations relating to telephone, fax, e-mail and SMS marketing.

-The(which replaced the Organisation for Timeshare in Europe) is the official trade association representing companies and individuals with legitimate interests in the industry in Europe.
-It aims to promote, develop and represent the timeshare industry so that legitimate commercial and consumer interests can be satisfied.
+(RDO) (previously known as the Organisation for Timeshare in Europe) is the official trade association representing companies and individuals with legitimate interests in the timeshare industry.

-The role of the Intellectual Property Office (IPO) is to stimulate innovation and enhance the international competitiveness of British industry and commerce.
+The role of theis to stimulate innovation and enhance the international competitiveness of British industry and commerce.
 It provides a system, both national and international, for granting intellectual property rights.
-Visit thefor more information.

-works in partnership with .
-They refer case details of scams and dishonest traders to the relevant Trading Standards Service, so that they can take appropriate action.
+Theworks in partnership with .
+They refer case details of scams and dishonest sellers to the relevant Trading Standards Service, so that they can take appropriate action.
 They also maintain a central database of all cases which allows Trading Standards Services to identify scams earlier, and ensure action is taken promptly.